 The deferment accounting period for excise duty is from 0000 hours on the 15th day of each month to 2400 hours on the 14th day of the following month.

 Payment day is the last business day of the latter month.

-The Central Accounting Point (CAP) must ensure that the HO10 Warrant is received by the Central Deferment Office (CDO) accounting centre in Southend * ( see below for address ) and payment made in accordance with the timescales laid out in Notice 179 para 11.5
+The Central Accounting Point (CAP) must ensure that the HO10 return is received by the Central Deferment Office (CDO) accounting centre in Southend - scheduled to change to MORC in Newcastle in mid-2018 - and payment made in accordance with the timescales laid out in Notice 179 para 11.5.

-A fully completed HO10 Warrant gives details of the total quantities of oil removed from duty suspended warehouse by tax type code and the gross amount of duty payable in Part 1.
+A fully completed HO10 return gives details of the total quantities of oil removed from duty suspended warehouse by tax type code and the gross amount of duty payable in Part 1.